nezaj/Reference/js_good_parts/chp3_notes.md

 ```

 #### Global Abatement
 JavaScript makes it easy to define global variables that can hold all of the assets of your application.
-Unfortunately, global variables weaken the resilency of programs and should be avoided.
+Unfortunately, global variables weaken the resiliency of programs and should be avoided.

 One way to minimize the use of global variables is to create a single global variable for your application:
 ```javascript